What States Don’t Require Car Insurance?

 While most states have minimum insurance requirements that all drivers must meet, that isn’t always the case.
 What states do not require car insurance?
 There are a few select states where you don’t actually have to buy car insurance at all.
 Before you forego your car insurance, it’s important to understand the other requirements you need to meet and what implications carrying no insurance can have if you’re ever in an accident.

-What States Do Not Require Car Insurance?
+What States Don’t Require Car Insurance?

 While most states require you to have car insurance, Virginia and New Hampshire take a different approach.